 Also, besides just figuring out ways to handle all other forms of lifestyle adaptation, since, yes, for example, I still love cooking my own food, there are a hell of a lot of different forms of assistive technology available that people may not be aware of, like my watches that speak out the time when I press a button, and, almost all modern smart phones, based on things like the android and iOS operating systems, can be configured to speak out their screen contents within 5 minutes, or even less, if you know what you're doing.

-For example, here are two separate sites, focusing on those two different platforms, that focus on their usage in this context:
+For example, here are two separate sites, focusing on those two different platforms, that focus on their usage in this context - on the android-related one, you will also find that I have done forms of guest appearances in some of the podcasts, relating to forms of technology, and some software on the android platform:

 You can also, then, install a whole lot of additional forms of assistive technology software on both forms of handsets, and, yes, I have been involved in beta testing on the android platform, on quite a few different forms of assistive technology software, working with developers from various different parts of the world, trying out and testing software focusing on things like eBook reading, GPS navigation, object recognition, optical character recognition, naturalised synthetic voice output, etc.